MoveMe and MoveMe Mates

 Will it be suitable for me?

 To ensure the exercise is safe for you, you will need to complete and return an exercise screening form before you come to the class.
 This will be sent to you when you register your interest (see below).
-For example, you will need to be able to walk ten meters in ten seconds, indoors and without using any walking aids.
+For example, you will need to be able to walk ten metres in ten seconds, indoors and without using any walking aids.

 Can my partner come too?